 For many home users saturating a gigabit connection would require multiple people using the network.
 Without traffic shaping my family of four can do it pretty easily.
 Just arrive home with a couple phones that want to sync new videos of the kids to google photos, while someone starts up the Netflix front page and another person loads up a news site... doing that will completely bork a voip phone call for example.
 Still I imagine a single user would have a harder time.
 Also some ISPs do a better job managing buffers than others.
 If you have very little buffering due to the ISP doing a good job then no need for SQM on your router.

-I'm going to offer a contrarian viewpoint here.
-Save money with a 250mbps to 350mbps connection and use good SQM (for example, the IQrouter v3, or any reasonable performance OpenWrt-compatible router.)
+I'm going to offer a different viewpoint here.
+If you're on a budget, you can save money with a slower connection and use a router with good SQM (for example, the IQrouter v3, or any reasonable performance OpenWrt-compatible router.)

-Unless you're unusual, and the transfer speeds of your bulk up/downloads are unacceptable, it's likely that a lower speed to your ISP with a modestly-priced router that controls latency will make you just as happy.
-At a lower price from your ISP and your router.
+Unless you're unusual, you probably don't need the highest bulk up/download speeds.
+It's likely that a lower speed connection to your ISP with a modestly-priced router that controls latency will make you just as happy.
+All at a lower price from your ISP and for your router.

 Good point!
 IIRC, cake will try to maintain the configured shaper rates under CPU starvation, but will accept higher latency under load, while HTB+fq_codel scripts in SQM will honor the latency deadlines but will fail to meet the configured traffic rates if CPU starved.
 So, depending on the selected script, rate and/or latency will suffer if a router's CPU is not up to the task the router is confronted with.
 But that not only depends on SQM/the shaper but also what ever else the router is tasked to do.
 IDS like sentinel or snort are typically quite CPU intensive...